 I entered the Army (Active Duty) in July of 1997.
 I was fresh out of High School and ready to take on the world.
 Until I arrived at Fort Benning, Georgia, for my Infantry Basic Training and Advanced Individual Training (AIT).
 I will not lie; it was a complete culture shock for me.
 I needed that.

-I graduated from Basic Training, AIT, and 11M (Mechanized) school in November of 1997.
+I graduated from Basic Training, AIT, and 11M (Mechanized) school in November 1997.

 “Follow me!”